chevereto/v4-docs/guides/docker/README.md

 make env
 ```

-* `CHEVERETO_KEY`: Your Chevereto license key (required for the paid edition, leave empty for free edition).
+* `CHEVERETO_LICENSE_KEY`: Your Chevereto license key (required for the paid edition, leave empty for free edition).
-* `DOMAIN`: The domain you'll use for spawning Chevereto installations.
+* `DOMAIN`: The domain/hostame you'll use for spawning Chevereto installations.
 * `EMAIL_HTTPS`: The email to receive HTTPS certificate notifications from Let’s Encrypt.
 * `CLOUDFLARE_*` options: Integration details for CloudFlare.

 ## Setting up system

-By setting up the system you will enable background processing and ingress HTTP proxy.
+By setting up the system you will enable background processing and NGINX ingress HTTP proxy.

 To set up the system run the following command: